EndPointCorp/end-point-blog/2016/11/perl-dancer-conference-2016-day-1.md

 ### Stefan Seifert (nine) — Perl 5 and Perl 6 — a great team

 Stefan is a great presence at the conference, and his fun and witty personality carried over to his presentation.
 After opening with a really funny skit as a reporter reading the the news, he continued to outline the current state of Perl6 and how important it is for all of us as a community to embrace the fact that we are all in this together.
-He reminded us of the perils of Python3’s launch and the lack of support even today.
-He then began to focus on the capabilities of using Perl5 with Perl6 together with Inline::Perl5 and Inline::Perl6 modules.
-To be honest before his talk I had given Perl6 very little time.
+He reminded us of the perils of Python 3’s launch and the lack of support even today.
+He then began to focus on the capabilities of using Perl 5 with Perl 6 together with Inline::Perl5 and Inline::Perl6 modules.
+To be honest before his talk I had given Perl 6 very little time.
 Stefan’s talk opened my eyes to the possibilities of utilizing the two versions together and the advantages that ecosystem has.

-Please stop back for links to day 2 of the conference and a breakdown of my talk outlining [etcd](https://coreos.com/etcd/) integration with Perl and [Dancer2](http://perldancer.org/).
+Please stop back for links to day 2 of the conference and a breakdown of my talk outlining [etcd](https://coreos.com/etcd/) integration with Perl and [Dancer2](https://perldancer.org/).